keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 Here we can see that with the use of Keptn we can perform more advanced health checks (tasks or evaluations) and verify that the application is healthy during the process of deployment which is performed by ArgoCD.
-Similary to `KeptnTasks`, `KeptnEvaluations` can be executed as part of a quality health checks for our application.
+Similarly to `KeptnTasks`, `KeptnEvaluations` can be executed as part of a quality health check for our application.

 ## How to show Keptn health status in ArgoCD UI?

-Using Keptn together with ArgoCD brings a lot of value, which we saw in the previous section, but looking on application health status in the cluster is not the best user experience.
+Using Keptn together with ArgoCD brings a lot of value, which we saw in the previous section, but observing application health status by inspecting the status of the various resources using `kubectl` is not the best user experience.
 The data should be nicely displayed in the ArgoCD UI to provide the user with an overview if the application was deployed, if it's synchronized and if it's healthy, all in one place.

-Due to this reason, we are going to enhance ArgoCD UI with additional application health data, which are retrieved from Keptn.
+Due to this reason, we are going to implement an ArgoCD UI extension with additional application health data, which are retrieved from Keptn.
 This way, the ArgoCD UI will act as a single source of truth for the user providing all the information about the deployed application.